Battery and Globe Disposal

 • Morley Sport and Recreation Centre (12 Wellington Road, Morley)

-* mobile phones accepted for recycling through MobileMuster.
+*Mobile phones are accepted for recycling through MobileMuster.

-These recycle stations are limited to residential quantities only and use of these facilities are monitored.
-These stations are not for commercial drop-offs.
-Please note that you may be directed to take your items to an alternative drop-off location if the quantities exceed the acceptable limit.
+These recycle stations are limited to residential quantities only and are not for commercial drop-offs.
+Use of these facilities is monitored.
+You may be directed to take your items to an alternative drop-off location if the quantities exceed the acceptable limit.

 Fluorescent tubes longer than 20cm will no longer be accepted at the City’s recycling stations.
 Please continue to dispose of these responsibly by taking them to a permanent Household Hazardous Waste facility.

-All collection services will be removed from the following locations prior to 1 July 2024:
+All collection services have been removed from the following locations:

 • Morley Galleria